Sleep goals to focus on while your baby is 6-9 months old. Learn what you should focus on to get your baby to be a great sleeper.

-This age group is pretty simple so far as what your sleep goals are.
+The 6-9 month age group is pretty simple so far as what your sleep goals are.
 Things are pretty straight forward for this age group with fewer exceptions and caveats than with the earlier ages.

 - Baby is put in bed awake